Introduction to the NI VeriStand Stimulus Profile Editor

 Figure 3.
 An Example of a Real-Time Sequence

 The second component is the stimulus profile itself.
 The stimulus profile acts as a test executive that can call real-time test sequences, open and close NI VeriStand projects, and perform data-logging and pass/fail analysis.
-It also connects real-time test sequences to system definitions to bind channel data within the system definition to variables in the real-time test sequence.
-To learn more about using the Stimulus Profile Editor to control an NI VeriStand project, go to Controlling NI VeriStand Projects With the Stimulus Profile Editor.
+It also connects real-time test sequences to system definitions to bind channel data within the system definition to variables in the real-time test sequence..
+To learn more about using the Stimulus Profile Editor to control an NI VeriStand project, watch our video about creating VeriStand real-time stimulus profiles

 Much like real-time test sequences, stimulus profiles contain Setup, Main, and Cleanup sections.
 In the case of stimulus profiles, Setup and Cleanup are often used to perform tasks such as data logging and opening and closing NI VeriStand projects.
 This enables test automation and helps you transition from one type of test to another without having to manually interact with the NI VeriStand workspace.